+Sounds familiar?
 This strategic planning looks, sounds and feels great.
 The sales and marketing alignment sessions lead to a spirited launch of a new program.
 Happy new year everyone!

 I think you will identify with the above.
 I’ve been through all this countless times.
 Having played both roles before – as a sales lead and also as a marketing lead – I often successfully managed to ignore this secret myself.

-- Both sides forget that at the end of the day, they have have limited time to be integrated, tailored and customized.
-Regardless of the level of marketing automation you put in, ultimately you need to qualify, pursue, and sell in person.
-For example, as soon as that deal seems likely, the first thing that goes out the door are the commitments made to marketing.
+- Both sides forget that they have have limited time to be integrated, tailored and customized.
+Regardless of the level of sales and marketing automation you put in, ultimately you need to qualify, pursue, and sell in person.
+As soon as that deal seems likely, everything else takes a back seat.

-- First and foremost, analyze the pipeline for deals that have happened, and those that are high on the sales radar in the immediate future.
+So here’s an approach that can help you overcome this challenge.
+First and foremost, analyze the pipeline for deals that have happened, and those that are high on the sales radar in the immediate future.
 Don’t discount them in favor of the ideal that should be.
-Acknowledge the client interest in what you have, and all the marketing that has gone in to make that happen.
+Acknowledge the client interest in what you have, and all the effort that has gone in to make that happen.

 In the next planning round, give this approach a shot.
 I assure you that you will not be disappointed.
 In fact, as part of one big happy family, you’ll never have to prove marketing ROI again.